bluecarboogie/Azure-Cloud-Detection-Lab/README.md

 <img src="https://i.ibb.co/W64tXTP/19microsoft-sentinal-logs-2.png" height="80%" width="80%" alt="Azure Cloud Detection Lab"/>
 <br />
 <br />
-20. Microsoft Sentinel Logs:  <br/>
+20. Sentinel uses the KQL language for data searching, when the ID number for logging in is inputted we can see that sentinel is working and is receiving logs:  <br/>
 <img src="https://i.ibb.co/9sDWpy0/19microsoft-sentinal-logs-5.png" height="80%" width="80%" alt="Azure Cloud Detection Lab"/>
 <br />
 <br />